retroluxfilm/reshade-vrtoolkit/docs/install.md

 5. Start up the game and then [Configure your HMD settings](/configuration.html)
 6. *Optional:* Change the [default preset or create your own](/presets.html)

+*Note: For OpenXR Games you need to use the [Reshade Setup](https://github.com/retroluxfilm/reshade-vrtoolkit/releases/download/v1.1.0/ReShade.Setup_5.9.3-preview.exe)*

 ### Option B: Global
 *(For Experienced Users Only)*